 43. The Mosaic Fire Pit

 This fire pit is very different.
-It is the common circular shape and built with stone which is also common.
+It is the common circular shape and built with stones which are also common.
 Yet, this fire pit is different.

 It is different because they added different pieces at the top of the fire pit to give it a unique and art inspired feel to it.
 Each one of these fire pits is guaranteed to be a one of a kind.